kevinwilliamw/money-app/README.md

 ## Development Environment
 The app is written entirely in Kotlin and uses the Gradle build system.

-To build the app, use the `gradlew build` command or use "Import Project" inAndroid Studio.
+To build the app, use the `gradle build` command or use "Import Project" inAndroid Studio.

 ## Database
 This projects uses [Cloud Firestore](https://firebase.google.com/docs/firestore/) for the database.